 revocable occupancy permit may be issued for an

 existing encroachment, which will allow the encroachment to remain.
 The issuance of a revocable occupancy permit is treated as an exceptional case and not the rule or policy.
 An encroachment is allowed to remain by permit if all of the following criteria are met, i.e., the encroachment:

-- is of a permanent nature or is actively used and properly maintained.
+- is of a permanent nature or is actively used and properly maintained, and

 - does not conflict with the broader public interest.

-Notwithstanding the above criteria, a revocable occupancy permit may not be issued for a free-standing sign or outdoor advertising structure located totally within WisDOT right of way.
-By contrast, in an urban area where the highway extends right to the base of a building, WisDOT may permit a small sign attached to a building that overhangs the right-of-way (typically over a sidewalk).
+Notwithstanding the above criteria, a revocable occupancy permit may not be issued for a free-standing sign or outdoor advertising structure located totally within WisDOT right-of-way.
+By contrast, in an urban area where the highway extends to the edge of a building, WisDOT may permit a small sign attached to a building that overhangs the right-of-way (typically over a sidewalk).
 This sign would advertise the business(es) housed in the building.

 WisDOT occasionally owns more land than it needs for an existing state highway.
 For example, where a freeway is planned, WisDOT may purchase enough land for the freeway and only build two lanes initially.
 The remaining land is left idle until the other lanes are constructed.
 Generally, lands reserved in that manner would be expensive to repurchase if sold.
 WisDOT will sometimes rent such lands for parking or other temporary uses that will not interfere with eventual use of the lands for highway purposes.
 Market rental rates are assessed.
 In these situations, a lease is used in lieu of a revocable occupancy permit.